energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Getting started.rst

 (i) in the data files, AMPL uses 'Infinity' to define unbounded numerical values and (ii) in the model files, the resolution and output writting must be moved in the new file.

-In addition, in order to facilitate the coupling of EnergyScope with other modelling tools, the AMPL code is wrapped in a python code.
-The version applied to Colombia and Turkey is with AMPL and a python wrapper.
+In addition, to facilitate the coupling of EnergyScope with other modelling tools, the AMPL code is wrapped in a python code.
+The version applied to Colombia and Turkey is the one with AMPL and a python wrapper.

 Running EnergyScope with AMPL and a python wrapper requires: